Wichita man finds 66-year-old class ring at Riverside Park

 “I found my first and only gold object,” said Casad.

-He said as he was searching through the park with his metal detector, he started to get a very strong signal.
+He said as he was searching through the park with his metal detector when he started to get a very strong signal.

 “Out popped this gold ring,” said Casad.
 “I was very excited when it rolled up out of the ground.”

-The only legible thing left on the ring from 1953 is two initials and the year.
+The only things still legible on the ring from 1953 are two initials and the year.

 “I have no idea how long this ring had been in the ground, but I just know it’s an old class ring.”